Bluffton IT Support Guide

 What model of IT support will be delivered?

-For the numbers we referenced at the beginning of this article, we worked under the assumption that support would be delivered via a managed service delivery model.
+For the numbers we referenced earlier, we worked under the assumption that Bluffton IT support would be provided via a managed service delivery model.

-This model (where services are delivered at a fixed monthly rate, no matter what) provides flexibility, cost-efficiency, and access to wider and deeper expertise.
-Consequently, it’s increasingly the most common.
+The managed service model (where services are delivered at a fixed monthly rate, no matter what) provides flexibility, cost-efficiency, and access to wider and deeper expertise.
+Consequently, it’s increasingly the most common form of IT support.
 But there are other models of support, too.

 Let’s take a look at cost considerations for two alternative models of IT support: